The History of CBF

-Uncle Win's philosophy was, that if we ask great things of God, for His glory; He we would faithfully supply.
+Uncle Win's philosophy was that if we ask great things of God for His glory, He would faithfully supply.
 This mindset led Uncle Win to be in continual prayer.
-He would remind the staff regularly in his letters saying,
+He would remind the staff regularly in his letters, saying,

 "Prayer is a mighty weapon, supported by two legs 'faith and labor'.
 God wonderfully goes before us in opening doors and supplying needs.
-Prayer must be a continuing fellowhship."
+Prayer must be a continuing fellowship."

 Children’s Bible Fellowship of New York, Inc. began in New York City.
-At the time, many youths roamed the streets for lack of space to play anywhere else.
-This lead to the developement of multiple campaigns and clubs such as:
+At the time, many youth roamed the streets for lack of space to play anywhere else.
+This led to the development of multiple campaigns and clubs such as:

 G. O. A. T Club (Give Out A Tract)

 Today CBF continues to run programs that help teach youth about the word of God.

 Camp Joy was named such because the prayer of the staff was that each child would find Jesus as their Savior and know real JOY.
 The verse that was attached to the name was Ephesians 2:8-9,

 "For by grace, you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast."

 Ever since the 1940s, Camp Joy ministered to inner-city youth through the Gospel.